devolo/cockpit_open_frontend/CONTRIBUTING.md

 ## Reporting an issue

 If you are having issues with our code, especially if you found a bug, we want to know.
 Please [create an issue](https://github.com/devolo/Cockpit-open-frontend/issues).
 However, you should keep in mind that it might take some time for us to respond to your issue.
-We will try to get in contact with you within two weeks.
-Please also respond within two weeks if you have further inquiries.
+We will try to get in contact with you within two weeks (please do the same when responding to our inquiries).

 ## Requesting a feature